Dka233/encryptionexamples/README.md

 The goal of this repository is to have a collection of encryption examples.

-To help in the "Cryptography" section of the National cyber League, I collected the answers of the TryHackMe CTF "CTF collection Vol.1" (https://tryhackme.com/room/ctfcollectionvol1) in this repository.
+To help in the "Cryptography" section of the National Cyber League, I collected the answers of the TryHackMe CTF "CTF collection Vol.1" (https://tryhackme.com/room/ctfcollectionvol1) in this repository.
 You can see the name of the encryption type and how it looks.

 Also, this is a good source to look how a encryption looks like: